 undergone previously.
 However, the law also requires judges to consider whether the defendant is an unacceptable risk to public safety.

 If the judge finds that there is an unacceptable risk here, then a sentence to prison is likely upon a conviction.
 Addiction is

 often a factor in these cases, and a defendant's willingness to complete treatment may assist toward a lesser sentence in these cases.

 An offender will not be able to consume alcohol during probation, and will be subject to monitored sobriety.

 Can You Fight These Charges?

 While every case is unique, felony DUI charges are defensible.
 There are a myriad of issues that can cast doubt on DUI investigations.
 These cases can often involve police officers who are not well trained in DUI investigation.
-They may involve blood or breath testing which can be attacked from a scientific basis.
+They may involve blood or breath testing which may not have been completed following the rules and regulations of the Colorado Department of Public Health and Environment.
 There may be constitutional violations which require suppression of the evidence leading to the charges.
-In any scenario, the stakes are high and if you or a loved one have been charged with felony DUI you should consult an experienced Colorado DUI attorney.
+There could be underlying issues regarding the validity of the previous convictions the DA is relying upon to charge the felony DUI.
+In any case, the stakes are high and if you or a loved one have been charged with felony DUI you should consult an experienced Colorado DUI attorney.